SofteqDG/ios-objective-c-coding-style/README.md

 * Indentation MUST use 4 spaces.
 Never indent with tabs.
 Be sure to set these preferences in the `Xcode → Preferences → Text Editing → Indentation`
 * There MUST be a blank line between the `@interface`, `@implementation`, `@protocol` statements and `@end` statement.
 * There MUST be a blank line before and after the  `@interface`, `@implementation`, `@protocol`,  `@end` statements.
-* There MUST NOT be a space between brackets and supported protocols declaration.
-* There MUST NOT be a space between object type and supported protocols for properties and variables.

 **For example:**